Hackney RFC

 Hackney Rugby Football Club is a rugby club based in Hackney, London, England.
 Hackney RFC has five senior teams.
-Junior teams from U12 to U18’s and minis from 6 to aged 11.
-The senior teams are currently playing in London 2 North West (a tier 7 league in the English rugby union system) after gaining promotion from London 3 North West as champions in the 2016-17 season.
+Junior teams from under-12 to under-18’s and minis from 6 to aged 11.
+The senior teams are currently playing in Counties 2 Middlesex (a tier 8 league in the English rugby union system) following relegation from Counties 1 Herts/Middlesex in season 2024–25.

-Current

-Hackney RFC currently fields four senior men's teams and two women's team.

-The men's 1st XV competes in London 2 North West.
-The 2nd XV and 3rd XV compete in the Middlesex Merit League, in the premier and 3rd Divisions respectively.
-The 4th XV began playing friendlies in the 2011/12 season.

-The Hackney Ladies (also known as the Gladies) compete in Women's NC London & South East Division 2 North and began a 2nd team which was entered into the league structure in 2018.

-The main aim of the club is to create playing opportunities for every group within the London Borough of Hackney and surrounding areas, from mini level continuously up to senior level.
-The local newspaper, the Hackney Gazette, reports on the club's progress throughout the season.

 Formation

 The club was formed in 1965 for former pupils of Woodberry Down Comprehensive School.
 The newly created Old Griffins Rugby Football Club adopted the school's colours, motto, and the Griffin from the school crest.
 Despite its affiliation, the Old Griffins was an open club from its early days, though it only changed its name to Hackney RFC when it entered into negotiations with Hackney Council over the vacant Spring Hill Recreation Ground.